hanssell-the-fox/hanssell-the-fox/README.md

 ### So let's talk a little bit.
 I do love ❤️ everything about tecnology and programing.
 Aways trying to learn something new every day and this is probably what make me keep going.
 Discover and realyze something I didn't know until seconds ago... its a indescritible thing.

-Before we continue, do like to take a sip on a **cup of coffee ☕**?
+Before we continue, do you like to take a sip on a **cup of coffee ☕**?

 * Off course I'm currently learning a bunch of things
 * **Bootcamps** are something out off another world